-In a former house of the beginning of the century, in front of the military regiment of Porvenir (capital of the province of Tierra del Fuego), there is a social innovation entrepreneurship, the Karukinka outdoor clothing workshop (our land in Selk'nam language) whose owner is Felipe Jadue, who has a bachelor degree in business administration.
+In a former house of the beginning of the century, in front of the military regiment of Porvenir (capital of the province of Tierra del Fuego), there is a social innovation entrepreneurship, the Karukinka outdoor clothing workshop, whose owner is Felipe Jadue, who has a bachelor degree in business administration.

 On the phone from the island he comments on his undertaking of hand-woven hybrid sweaters with noble wool from the area, which has the support of Chilean government´s entities CORFO and ProChile.
 “We want to be a catalyst for progress.
 We are applying environmental and social actions; We work to become a reference for outdoor clothing in Chile and the world, ”he says.

 Jadue says that despite the wind and the cold of the island, it is impressive that the workshop always has a warm atmosphere.
 “Here the weavers come together to work, chat and drink mate.
 Here, magically a bundle of dirty sheep wool is transformed into an exportable luxury garment”, he says.

 With five children (9 months to 15 years), this entrepreneur travels every month to Tierra del Fuego.
 In 2015, Michael Bianchi, a business friend from Porvenir invited him to tour the island.
 “It was a wonderful trip and while visiting his sheep farm it came up to me the idea of crafting outdoor clothing using noble knittings,” he recalls.